smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec_ZH.md

       x-ngsi:
         type: Property
     precision:
       description: 'Precision measures the standard deviation of a dataset.
-That is, it measures how close the values in the dataset are to each other'
+That is, it measures how close the values in the dataset are to each other.'
-      maximum: 1
-      minimum: 0
       type: number
       x-ngsi:
         type: Property
-        units: P1.
     seeAlso:
       description: list of uri pointing to additional resources about the item
       oneOf: